jotorren/microservices-transactions-tcc/README.md

 On the other hand, it is possible to create/execute a `Query` to look for data but, in that case, only already persisted (committed) entries are searchable.
 If you want to retrieve entities that have not yet been saved (committed) you must use `EntityManager` `find()` methods.

-Keep in mind that any repository constraint will be checked only when the entity manager joins the transaction (that is during the *commit* phase).
+Keep in mind that any repository constraint will be checked only when the `EntityManager` joins the transaction (that is during the *commit* phase).
 Therefore it will be preferable to implement as many validations as possible out of the repositories.
-In doing so, we can detect potential problems in a very early stage, increasing the overall performance and consistency.
+In doing so, we can detect potential problems in a very early stage, increasing the overall performance and consistency of the system.

-#### JPA entity listeners and callback methods
+#### 2. From persistence operation to Command: JPA entity listeners and callback methods

 *Default entity listeners* are listeners that should be applied to all entity classes.
 Currently, they can only be specified in a mapping XML that can be found in `src/main/resources/META-INF/orm.xml`